colinjnash/cnashwebsite2023/content/posts/my-first-post.md

 ### 3. It's all about fit

 No matter what soft skills, talents, and attitude bring to a position, most successful roles come down to one thing: fit.
 It's a hard but important truth.
 The title of technical writer can cover a wide spectrum of needs; a senior technical writer can cover an even wider range.
 Make sure you take the time to explore any new offer.
 A fit goes both ways, and it doesn't do anyone good to be misaligned on expectations.
-Some excellent high=level questions to ask a recruiter or hiring manager are the following:
+Some excellent high-level questions to ask a recruiter or hiring manager are the following:

 1. What made you realize the need for this position?
 2. What does the daily routine of technical writer look like to you?
 What does the weekly routine look like?